Our aim is to enable everyone to enjoy the BROADWAY experience.

 As part of a general cinema industry initiative, we accept CEA Cards, which entitles the cardholder to one free cinema ticket for their carer.
 We are also pleased to extend this to theatre bookings.
 We accept CEA cards for online bookings, via our booking line 01462 681300 or in person at the box office.
 For further information please visit the CEA website.
-We also offer a 50% discount for Herts Carers upon presentation of a valid card.

 One of our party has a guide or hearing dog.
 Is it allowed in the auditorium?